Comprehensive Heart Care From Surgery to Rehabilitation

 Cardiac and Pulmonary Rehabilitation Program

-The Cardiac and Pulmonary Rehabilitation Program at Texoma Medical Center (TMC) is a patient-centered program that works to improve the health and quality of life for patients with heart or lung problems.
+The Cardiac and Pulmonary Rehabilitation Program at TMC is a patient-centered program that works to improve the health and quality of life for patients with heart or lung problems.
 The program emphasizes a personalized approach to recovery through exercise, education and encouragement.
 Learn more >